 “The freelance marketplace is, by its very nature, highly competitive.
 Freelancers are constantly in fear of losing out on jobs and income to other freelancers.
 They have to pitch for every job with no guarantee of the outcome, and even once they win an assignment, often have few resources should the client pay late, not pay at all or ghost them.
 All this means is that freelancers are incentivized to do as good a job as they can, each and every time.
 Compare this to the employee, who gets paid, often much better than a freelancer, at the end of every month no matter how much or how well or how badly they did.”

-More than 56.7 million people freelanced in 2018 in the U.S., believe it or not.
+As of right now, there are 73.3 million freelancers in the U.S., believe it or not.
 But just because there are a lot of freelancers doesn’t mean they’re all good.
-How do you sift through the masses to find those “golden writers”?
-Start by knowing what you want…
+How do you sift through the masses to find those “golden creators”?
+The first thing to do is start by knowing what you want…

 Many brands are happy to hire someone green as long as they’re good with words.
 These freelancers are less expensive but require more time training.